swiftlang/swift-evolution/proposals/NNNN-asyncsequence.md

 If, inside the body of the loop, the code calls `break`, `return` or `throw`, then the compiler first inserts a synchronous call to `cancel()` on the `it` iterator.

-If this iteration is itself in a context in which cancellation can occur, then it is up to the developer to check for cancellation themselves and exit.
+If this iteration is itself in a context in which cancellation can occur, then it is up to the developer to check for cancellation themselves and break out of the loop:

 ```swift
 for await try line in myFile.lines() {